McGranahanLab/Noncoding_drivers_Nextflow/README.md

 # Welcome
 **THE DOCUMENTATION IS UNDER DEVELOPMENT.
 PLEASE BEAR WITH US**

 This [Nextflow](https://www.nextflow.io/) pipeline is designed for the *de novo* detection of coding and noncoding somatic driver genomic elements based on single nucleotide variations (SNVs) and small insertions and deletions (indels) in cancer patient cohorts.
 It currently integrates five advanced calling algorithms: [DIGdriver](https://github.com/maxwellsh/DIGDriver), [dNdScv](https://github.com/im3sanger/dndscv/tree/master), NBR, [MutPanning](https://www.genepattern.org/modules/docs/MutPanning#gsc.tab=0), and [OncodriveFML](https://bbglab.irbbarcelona.org/oncodrivefml/home).
 [DIGdriver](https://github.com/maxwellsh/DIGDriver), NBR, and OncodriveFML are capable of detecting both coding and noncoding driver genetic elements, whereas [dNdScv](https://github.com/im3sanger/dndscv/tree/master) and advanced calling algorithms: [DIGdriver](https://github.com/maxwellsh/DIGDriver), [dNdScv](https://github.com/im3sanger/dndscv/tree/master), NBR, [MutPanning](https://www.genepattern.org/modules/docs/MutPanning#gsc.tab=0) focus solely on detecting coding drivers.
-Source code for NBR was provided by Dr. [Inigo Martincorena](https://github.com/im3sanger).
+The source code for NBR was provided by Dr. [Inigo Martincorena](https://github.com/im3sanger).

 > CHASMplus

 Overall, the pipeline can be divided into 3 steps: 1) application of the *de novo* cancer driver detection software to a patient cohort(s) and region(s) of interest to obtain raw p-values 2) postprocessing of the cancer driver detection software output, i.e. combination of raw p-values using Brown or methods  3) plotting of the results.

-It is higly recommended to include [dNdScv](https://github.com/im3sanger/dndscv/tree/master) for coding and NBR for noncoding regions as those software are essential in post processing to estimate percentage of driver mutations in the discovered driver genomic regions and to pinpoint individual driver mutations shall it be possible.
-As [dNdScv](https://github.com/im3sanger/dndscv/tree/master) and NBR share concepts behind, it is not recommenced to run NBR on CDS at the same time as [dNdScv](https://github.com/im3sanger/dndscv/tree/master).
+It is highly recommended to include [dNdScv](https://github.com/im3sanger/dndscv/tree/master) for coding and NBR for noncoding regions as those software are essential in post-processing to estimate the percentage of driver mutations in the discovered driver genomic regions and to pinpoint individual driver mutations shall it be possible.
+As [dNdScv](https://github.com/im3sanger/dndscv/tree/master) and NBR share concepts behind, it is not recommended to run NBR on CDS at the same time as [dNdScv](https://github.com/im3sanger/dndscv/tree/master).

 This documentation provides comprehensive instructions on setting up, configuring, and running the pipeline, along with detailed descriptions of the outputs.